maxloopinmok/weekly-report/32 - 2025 Monday December 8 to Sunday December 14.md

 - I update weekly report.
 - I do note taking, and/or tasks recording and planning.
 - I sorted my emails.
-- I briefly read parts of today's Straits Times, Business Times and The Edge, and compiled them.
+- I briefly read parts of today's ST, BT and The Edge, and compiled them.
 - I read parts of this week's compiled news readings.
 - I watched today's news on CNA and Channel 5.